masaori335/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

       Holds a magic value :code:``DISK_HEADER_MAGIC`` to indicate the span is valid and initialized.

-   .. member:: unsigned int num_volumes
+   .. member:: unsigned int num_stripes

       Number of cache volumes containing stripes in this span.